 How To Reheat Oat Muffins

-Oven or toaster oven method: Remove the cups from the liner and cut the oatmeal cup in half.
-Heat on low (250-300°F) for about 5 minutes or so until the cup is heated through.
+Oven or toaster oven method: Remove the muffins from the liners and cut in half.
+Heat on low (250-300°F) for about 5 minutes or so until heated through.

-Microwave method: Remove oatmeal cup from liner and wrap in a paper towel.
+Microwave method: Remove oatmeal muffin from liner and wrap in a paper towel.
 Microwave until heated through, about 30-60 seconds.

 If reheating from frozen, you can thaw the frozen cups by transferring them from the freezer to the fridge the night before or heat the oat cups directly from frozen.
 Just wrap the frozen cup in a paper towel and heat in 30 seconds increments in the microwave until warm throughout.
 It should only take about 1-2 minutes.